 Who in their right mind would spend 150 million on a sequel to Blade Runner, released in 1982?
 Sequels are notoriously disappointing and we all know it’s impossible to recreate a classic, especially one as experiential as the original Blade Runner.
 Its legacy makes it a tough act to follow.

-So, it feels like such an impressive feat that Blade Runner 2049 stands up against the first one.
+So, it feels like an impressive feat that Blade Runner 2049 stands up against the first one.
 I beg you to see it on a massive screen at the cinema because it is visually impeccable.
 Expanding on the world Ridley Scott created, it’s an epic piece of filmmaking that takes the story in a new direction.
 It’s everything you want, nailing the tone and style of the first.
 It’s easily one of the best sequels around.

 Denis Villeneuve must have balls of steel to take on this project.
 I was fairly confident he’d do a good job as his past films (which include Sicario, Arrival and Enemy), are great – but Blade Runner 2049 might be a career best.
 He uses the same dark aesthetic from his previous work to create a bleak atmosphere that compliments the original.
 From the neon-lit cityscape to the desolate wastelands, there isn’t anything in the film that doesn’t look amazing.